 That text?
 It can wait.
 Take the pledge to stop distracted driving

-In the car, it could mean taking your eyes off the road to change the radio station, taking your hands off the wheel to enjoy the first sips of morning coffee, or losing your focus because you're talking to a passenger.
+It could mean taking your eyes off the road to change the radio station, taking your hands off the wheel to enjoy the first sips of morning coffee, or losing your focus because you’re talking to a passenger.

 From eating, drinking, and personal grooming, to using a GPS, and talking or texting on a cell phone, there’s no limit to the possible distractions while driving.
 Each one puts the driver, passengers, and others on the road at risk.

 Hand-held or hands-free: A cell phone is distracting